mageplaza/magento-2-social-share/README.md

 A: Kindly enable Thank-you popup from the admin backend.

-## 3. How to install Social Share extension for Magento 2
+## 3. How to install Magento 2 Social Share extension

 Install via composer (recommend): Run the following command in Magento 2 root folder: